stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 + w_plurality   * DeltaS_plurality(m)
 ```

-This scalar lies in `[0, 1]` and measures overall foundational tension in state `m`.
+This scalar lies in `[0, 1]` on the TU tension scale and measures overall foundational tension in state `m`.

 ### 3.5 Effective tension tensor

-In line with the TU core, we assume an effective semantic tension tensor with entries:
+In line with the TU core format, we assume an effective semantic tension tensor with entries:

 ```txt
 T_ij(m) = S_i(m) * C_j(m) * DeltaS_found(m) * lambda(m) * kappa